andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 $$\rightarrow 5(n_x - 1) = 3(n_y - 1) = 2(n_z - 1)$$

-And from this point, we can take a trick we know from finding common denominators and work out that $d$ is $30$ (or you can take this from Gelfand's tip, but I'm trying to be good and get there without it) and from there work out $n_x$, $n_y$ and $n_z$.
+And from this point, we can take a trick we know from finding common denominators and work out that $d$ is $30${% sidenote 'sn-id-whetever' "Or you can take this from Gelfand's tip, but I'm trying to be good and get there without it." %} and from there work out $n_x$, $n_y$ and $n_z$.

 $$5 \times ((3 \times 2 + 1) - 1 ) = 30$$